-"Accelerating the development of a new generation of AI is an important strategic handhold for China to gain the initiative in global science and technology competition, and it is an important strategic resource driving our country's leapfrog development in science and technology, its industrial optimization and upgrading, and a comprehensive leap ahead in productivity."
+"Accelerating the development of a new generation of AI is an important strategic handhold for China to gain the initiative in global science and technology competition, and it is an important strategic resource driving our country's leapfrog development in science and technology, its industrial optimization and upgrading, and a comprehensive leap ahead in productivity."292

 The implications of these advances could become a fundamental determinant of the future balance between these great powers.
 The impact of AI across economic development and military modernization may be unpredictable but could prove transformative.
 The new technological revolution that is occurring through the advent of emerging technologies with powerful synergies among them could reshape our economies, societies, and militaries in ways that are difficult to anticipate.
-Initially, China's potential for innovation tended to be dismissed; presently, there can be, at the other extreme, a tendency to overestimate or exaggerate its strengths, while neglecting to recognize and reinforce American advantages or undertake competitive strategy that is informed by assessments of China's persistent weaknesses.
+Initially, China's potential for innovation tended to be dismissed; presently, there can be, at the other extreme, a tendency to overestimate or exaggerate its strengths, while neglecting to recognize persistent weaknesses.
+Today, the United States still possesses significant advantages, including in talent and as the center of cutting-edge resource, but those advantages must not be taken for granted, and recent policies risk undermining such strengths.